RyansOpenSauceRice/Osmconvert-Command-Builder/README.md

 # Osmconvert-Command-Builder
-GUI tool for creating Osmconvert commands.
+This is a GUI tool for creating Osmconvert commands.

+Notice: This personal project is not affiliated with OSM or Osmconvert.